Zeekk3n/Andrey.github.io/_posts/2023-02-02-thm-writeup-mr-robot.md

 show_time: true
 ---

-Synfonos3, hadesPC, is a machine from Vulnhub platform.
+Synfonos3, is a machine from Vulnhub platform.
 I recommend you do these CTF because for the eCCptv2 it will be something like these cluster, another very strong point to mention is that works well doings these machine as pivoting machines

 **We will see all this from the perspective and methodology of a penetration test.**